Are You Trying to Perfect Your Golf Swing ?

 The Most Efficient Way To Play Better Golf

 We all know golfers with funky, unconventional golf swings who play consistently good golf and are very hard to beat.

 How can the golf swing be ‘the most important factor’ in playing your best golf, when good golf swings can shoot bad scores, and idiosyncratic golf swings can shoot very good ones?

 Please consider this question for a moment.

-In terms of value for time and money if your goal is to be more consistent, is spending hours fixing or trying to perfect your golf swing the most efficient use of your time?
+If your goal is to be more consistent, is spending hours fixing or trying to perfect your golf swing the most efficient use of your time and money?

 At least not until you have realised and fully understood what causes a golfer to tighten up and lose their timing, or to self sabotage when a good score beckons.